Copyright ©2018 Grapevine Essex • Registered Charity Number 1151261 • All rights reserved

 We are honoured to have Peter Turrall MBE as our President, and Lord Petre, Lord Lieutenant of Essex as our Patron.

-Jackie’s role as Chairman of the Board of Trustees and Charity Manager includes planning and organising all the activities and events for members and managing the general running of the charity.
+Jackie’s role as Chair of the Board of Trustees and Charity Manager includes planning and organising all the activities and events for members, managing the accounts and overseeing the general running of the charity.

-Vanessa’s role as Member Support Manager includes overseeing the support for members and supervising the volunteer team.
-She also runs the term time social club on Tuesday evenings ‘Club Grapevine’.
-Vanessa holds HSE accredited Level 1 First Aid at Work certification and is trained in Epilepsy Awareness and the administration of Buccal Midazolam.
+Vanessa’s role as Member Support Manager includes organising the support for members and supervising the volunteer team.
+She also runs the term time social club on Tuesday evenings ‘Club Grapevine’; in Sept 2017, she took over managing the Dance Group on Monday evenings.
+Vanessa holds HSE accredited Level 1 First Aid at Work certification, she is trained in Epilepsy Awareness and is also qualified to administer Buccal Midazolam.

-Mary Schultz works alongside Vanessa in providing support for members; she also helps to run the Art and Craft Workshops held periodically at Club Grapevine on Tuesday evenings during term time.
+Mary Schultz works alongside Vanessa in providing support for members and organises the Art and Craft Workshops held periodically at Club Grapevine on Tuesday evenings during term time.

 In April 2017, we were delighted to welcome Adrian Heighes as a new staff member helping to support members.
 Adrian is qualified in health and social care and is a fantastic addition to the Grapevine team.

-All our staff and volunteers hold enhanced Disclosure and Barring Service (DBS) certificates and are offered ‘Emergency First Aid at Work Level 2’ first aid training.
+All our staff and volunteers hold enhanced Disclosure and Barring Service (DBS) certificates where relevant and are offered ‘Emergency First Aid at Work Level 2’ first aid training.